coderefinery/social-coding/content/software-licensing.md

 ## Introduction: What is a Software License?

-Under copyright law worldwide, software without an explicit license automatically defaults to "All Rights Reserved": meaning nobody else has the legal right to run, modify, embed, or cite your code.
+Under copyright law worldwide, software without an explicit license automatically defaults to *All Rights Reserved*: meaning nobody else has the legal right to run, modify, embed, or cite your code.
 A software license is a legal permission grant created by the author that overrides this statutory default, defining how downstream researchers can reuse your work.

 * Open-source licenses fall into two main families:

-    * **Permissive (e.g., MIT, Apache-2.0, 0BSD):** "Do whatever you want, just keep credit."
-Grants maximum reuse freedom, allowing anyone to modify, embed, or re-license your code in open or closed projects.
+    * **Permissive (e.g., MIT, Apache-2.0, 0BSD):** *Do whatever you want, just keep credit.* Grants maximum reuse freedom, allowing anyone to modify, embed, or re-license your code in open or closed projects.

-    * **Copyleft / Reciprocal (e.g., GPL-3.0, EUPL-1.2):** "Share alike."
-Grants full freedom to run and modify, but mandates that any distributed derivative work must also be released under the same open-source copyleft terms.
+    * **Copyleft / Reciprocal (e.g., GPL-3.0, EUPL-1.2):** *Share alike.* Grants full freedom to run and modify, but mandates that any distributed derivative work must also be released under the same open-source copyleft terms.

 The diagram below unifies these license choices and their downstream rights: